 In addition to epithelial structures, the breast is composed of varying proportions of collagenous stroma and fat.
 The distribution and abundance of these stromal components accounts for a breast’s consistency when palpated and for its imaging characteristics.

 Afferent lymphatic drainage of the breast is provided by dermal, subdermal, interlobar, and prepectoral systems (Fig. 12-3)(Grant, 1953).
 Each of these may be viewed as a lattice of valveless channels that interconnect with every other system and that ultimately drain into one or two axillary lymph nodes (the sentinel nodes).
-Because all of these systems are interconnected, the breast drains as a unit, and injection of colloidal dyes in any part of the breast at any level will result in accumulation of ...
+Because all of these systems are interconnected, the breast drains as a unit, and injection of colloidal dyes in any part of the breast at any level will result in accumulation of dye in ...